-The direct payment the State expects to receive from the United States Treasury on each interest payment date, in connection with the 2009 Series B Bonds and 2010 Series B Bonds, which were designated as "qualified build America bonds", is not Program Income and is not pledged to the payment of interest, principal, or Redemption Price on the Bonds or Notes.
+The direct payment the State expects to receive from the United States Treasury on each interest payment date, in connection with the 2009 Series B Bonds and 2010 Series B Bonds (including the portions of those Bonds being refunded by the 2017 Series 2 Bonds), which were designated as "qualified build America bonds", is not Program Income and is not pledged to the payment of interest, principal, or Redemption Price on the Bonds or Notes.
+See "OUTSTANDING OBLIGATIONS".

-With respect to the direct payments the State expects to receive, since such payments are not Program Income and not pledged to the payment on the Bonds of Notes, there is no direct impact on the Bonds or Notes with these direct payments being subject to the mandated across-the-board cuts to the Federal budget for the federal fiscal year that started October 1, 2017.
-The impact of these cuts for the current federal fiscal year is a 6.6% reduction in the direct payment amount that the State expected to receive.
+With respect to the direct payments the State expects to receive, since such payments are not Program Income and not pledged to the payment on the Bonds or Notes, there is no direct impact on the Bonds or Notes with these direct payments being subject to the mandated across-the-board cuts to the Federal budget for the federal fiscal year that started October 1, 2018.
+The impact of these cuts for the current federal fiscal year is a 6.2% reduction in the direct payment amount that the State expected to receive.
+Pursuant to the Budget Control Act of 2011, as amended, the Director of the United States Office of Management and Budget is required to calculate cuts each year through federal fiscal year 2025.
+Such cuts may be avoided or mitigated if Congress takes action to postpone or change these provisions.